mj2905/CompGraph/hw1-MarcJollèsFabriceGuibertJonathanScanzi/readme.txt

 1.2 Checkerboard

 For this exercise, we only had to modify the fragment shader.
 We had uv and colormap as inputs.
 In the "color = texture(colormap, value).rgb;" instruction, the value went from 0 to 1, corresponding to a scale going from red to green, with 0.5 being yellow.
-Given the x and y coordinates of uv, we neeeded to find an implicit function that would periodically create squares of values 0, 1 and transition (shortly) through 0.5, to obtain a checkerboard.
+Given the x and y coordinates of uv, we needed to find an implicit function that would periodically create squares of values 0, 1 and transition (shortly) through 0.5, to obtain a checkerboard.

 The combination of a periodic function on the x axis with another periodic function of the y axis was intuitively supposed to give a periodic behaviour that would fit for our checkerboard.
 We went with a sin function: sin(coordinate * 2PI) is periodic.
 The implicit function is simply f(x,y, n) = sin(x * 2PI*n) * sin(y * 2PI*n), where n defines the number of squares of a given color we have per row.